nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

-If you have an array you need to inject an argument into, you can use an asterisk `*`.
+If you have an array you need to inject a value into, you can use an asterisk `*`.

 ```graphql
 type Mutation {